vgan/spacesh1ps/README.md

 I currently have it designed to run on a schedule every 6 hours and it generates an animated gif once a day at midnight, other times it just generates a single ship image.

-I made the *loosely* Chriss Foss inspired hull and light textures in Photoshop, the space backgrounds are all CC0 images mostly from nasa.
+I made the *loosely* Chris Foss inspired hull and light textures in Photoshop, the space backgrounds are all CC0 images mostly from nasa.
 I also added a spaceship name generator.

 Operation:</br>
 `python spacesh1ps.py`